Deserve® Classic Cardholder Agreement

 The issuer of your Card is Celtic Bank, a Utah-Chartered Industrial Bank, Member FDIC.
 In accepting a Deserve MasterCard, you agree to the following provisions: (1) This Agreement (including account and services related to this account) will be interpreted by the laws of the state of Utah.
 This means that the laws of the state of Utah will govern any dispute arising from or relating to this Agreement.
 Federal law will also be used when it applies.
 (2) You waive any applicable statute of limitations as the law allows.
 Otherwise, the applicable statute of limitations period for all provisions and purposes under this Agreement (including the right to collect debt) will be the longer period provided by Utah law or the law in the jurisdiction where you live.
 (3) Regarding venue, you agree to submit to the jurisdiction of the state of Utah and federal courts in and for Salt Lake City and Salt Lake County, Utah.
 This means that any dispute, action or proceeding relating to this Agreement will be brought in the Federal District Court of Utah or state court in the county of Salt Lake City.
 (4) See applicable Arbitration Provision below.

-Accordingly, it is important that you read the provisions of this section, the Arbitration Provision below, as well as, the entire Agreement carefully.
+Accordingly, it is important that you read the provisions of this section, the Arbitration Provision below, and the entire Agreement carefully.
 If any part of this Agreement is found to be unenforceable, the remaining parts will remain in effect.

 Should a dispute arise, you agree to resolve the matter through Arbitration, in which case you will not have the right to have that claim resolved by a judge or jury and you will not have the right to participate in a class action.
 You may reject the Arbitration provision with respect to your new account within 30 days after receiving your credit card approval letter.
 If so, your rejection must be in writing and postmarked within 30 days from the date of your approval letter, addressed to Celtic Bank, 268 South State Street, #300, Salt Lake City, Utah 84111.
 Otherwise, a rejection will be invalid.
 Further, should you reject the Arbitration process (or if a court or federal regulator determine the Arbitration process inapplicable), you agree to waive your right to jury trial and proceed in a non-jury court proceeding.
 You understand that federal district court and state court processes and rules may require parties to seek resolution of matter via settlement or other dispute resolution proceedings.
 In waiving your right to a jury trial, you agree that your waiver is made knowingly, intelligently and voluntarily.